 On March 24, 1884, Dutch-American physicist and physical chemist Peter Joseph William Debye was born.
 Debye’s investigations of dipole moments, X rays, and light scattering in gases brought him the 1936 Nobel Prize in Chemistry.
 Most of his work was in chemical-physics with special interest in electrolytes and dipolar momentum analysis.
 He established a theory of specific heat with some improvements on that proposed by Einstein.
-Peter Debye attended the Aachen University…Read more
+“If a problem is clearly stated,…Read more

 You are here: Home › Post Tagged with: "light scattering"